Your Republican Collin County Precinct Convention will be held on:

 (optional) PASSED on this day (date) at the (location).

-You will need 3 copies of your resolution to submit at your Precinct Convention.
+You only need to submit 1 physical copy of your resolution at your Precinct Convention.
 These can be submitted in any form, but to ensure the Resolutions Committee for your SD convention can evaluate your resolution, it is best to have them typed in a legible font.

 Something to consider when crafting a resolution: